6WIND/supervision-grafana/README.md

 Using an existing InfluxDB/Grafana installation
 ===============================================

 If you already have ``Grafana`` installed, you can use [tools/configure_grafana.py](./tools/configure_grafana.py) directly.
-You need to configure the yml configuration file (an existing one from [tools/confs](./tools/confs) directory or your own) to remove the datasources, and make sure that the grafana parameters suit your needs.
+You need to configure the yaml configuration file (an existing one from [tools/confs](./tools/confs) directory or your own) to remove the datasources, and make sure that the grafana parameters suit your needs.

 ```yaml
 datasources: